philip-long/constrained_manipulability/README.md

 # constrained_manipulability
 ## A package to compute robot capacities in a cluttered environment.

- * Tested with Universal robot, Sawyer
+ * Tested with Universal robot, Sawyer, Frakka

 #### TODO:
-- [ ] Add static functions for optimization
 - [ ] Add install instructions
-- [ ] Test with different robots
-- [ ] Add readme
+- [ ] Add about package